bjerva/bjerva.github.io/index.md

 ## Activities

 ### 2022
+* The entire project team (3 PhD students + 1 postdoc) for the Carlsberg project have started
-* I'm <a href="https://www.vacancies.aau.dk/show-vacancy/?vacancy=1183738">hiring three PhD students</a>, starting on 1 September 2022
+* <s>I'm <a href="https://www.vacancies.aau.dk/show-vacancy/?vacancy=1183738">hiring three PhD students</a>, starting on 1 September 2022</s>
-* I've been awarded a <a href="https://www.carlsbergfondet.dk/en/Forskningsaktiviteter/Bevillingsstatistik/Bevillingsoversigt/CF21_0454_Johannes-Bjerva">Carlsberg Foundation Young Researcher Fellowship</a> of 5 million DKK!
+* I've been awarded a <a href="https://www.carlsbergfondet.dk/en/Forskningsaktiviteter/Bevillingsstatistik/Bevillingsoversigt/CF21_0454_Johannes-Bjerva">Semper Ardens: Accelerate grant / Carlsberg Foundation Young Researcher Fellowship</a> of 5 million DKK!

 ### 2021
 * As of 1 November, I'm on paternity leave for 4,5 months :)